NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

     >>> np.mean(obs_level_accuracy), accuracy_score(y_true, y_pred)
     (0.5045, 0.5045)

-Now the SEM formula can be used directly to estimate the standard error of accuracy: :math:`\sigma` from the formula above is the standard deviation of the observation-level accuracies and :math:`n` is the sample size (chunk size).
-The code below calculates standard error with SEM and compares it with the standard error from the repeated experiments approach:
+Now the :term:`SEM formula<Standard Error>` can be used directly to estimate the :term:`standard error<Standard Error>` of accuracy. :math:`\sigma`, from the formula above, is the standard deviation of the observation-level accuracies and :math:`n` is the sample size (chunk size).
+The code below calculates standard error with SEM and compares it with the standard error from a repeated experiments approach:

 .. code-block:: python